 Self Worth and Confidence

 You feel like an impostor, constantly comparing yourself to others and coming up short.
 At times it may feel pointless to share how you feel, as though your voice doesn’t matter.
 These feelings are real, but they are not the truth of who you are.
-In therapy, we work to untangle old stories about self-worth and confidence, helping you reconnect with a more authentic and grounded sense of self.
+Attachment and relational trauma can show up subtly, influencing mood, trust, and closeness even when there’s no clear memory of “something bad” happening.
+In therapy, we work to untangle family of origin stories about self-worth and confidence, helping you reconnect with a more authentic and grounded sense of self.

 Learn more